MayankBimbra/Face-Mask-Recognition-Model-using-Python/README.md

 #### F.	Task 6: Saving and Serializing Model as JSON String
 •	Used to_json(), which uses a JSON string, to store the model architecture.

-#### G.	Task 7: Creating a Flask App to Serve Predictions
+#### G.	Task 7: Creating a Frame to Serve Predictions
-•	We used the open-source code from "Video Streaming with Flask Example" to create a flask app to serve the model's prediction images directly to a web interface.

 #### H.	Task 8: Creating a Class to Output Model Predictions
-•	Created a FacialExpressionModel class to load the model from the JSON file, load the trained weights into the model, and predict facial expressions.

-#### I.	Task 9: Designed an HTML Template for the Flask App
-•	Designed a basic template in HTML to create the layout for the Flask app.

-#### J.	Task 10: Used Model to Recognize Facial Expressions at the Real Time using laptops webcamera
+#### I.	Task 10: Used Model to Recognize Face Mask on not at the Real Time using laptops webcamera
-•	We than run the main.py script to create the Flask app and serve the model's predictions to a web interface.
+•	We than run the main.py script to create the Frame and serve the model's predictions to a web interface.

-•	Applied the model for real time recognition of facial expresssions of users using webcam of the Laptop.
+•	Applied the model for real time recognition of Face Mask of users using webcam of the Laptop.

 # Dataset Description
 Downloadable Link - https://drive.google.com/drive/folders/1Dm2sV8UrMd6OKzjVkW859WznhfSXFZF8
-The dataset used in this project work has been taken from the Kaggle.com.
-The data consists of 48x48 pixel grayscale images of faces.
-The faces have been automatically registered so that the face is more or less centered and occupies about the same amount of space in each image.
-The task is to categorize each face based on the emotion shown in the facial expression in to one of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral). train.csv contains two columns, "emotion" and "pixels".
-The "emotion" column contains a numeric code ranging from 0 to 6, inclusive, for the emotion that is present in the image.
-The "pixels" column contains a string surrounded in quotes for each image.
-The contents of this string a space-separated pixel values in row major order. test.csv contains only the "pixels" column and your task is to predict the emotion column.

-The training set consists of 28,709 examples.
-The public test set used for the leaderboard consists of 3,589 examples.
-The final test set, which was used to determine the winner of the competition, consists of another 3,589 examples.
+The dataset used in this project work has been taken from the Kaggle.com i.e. a Faces dataset(with/without mask Dataset).

+The dataset consists of 3,833 images belonging to two classes:
+with_mask: 1915 images
+without_mask: 1918 images

 # Prerequisites
 You need to have installed following softwares and libraries in your machine before running this project.

-1.Python 3

-2.Anaconda: It will install jupyter notebook and most of the libraries which are needed like sklearn, pandas, seaborn, matplotlib, numpy, PIL.

-3.OpenCV

-4.keras

-# Project Structure
-1. Locating faces in the scene

-2. Extracting facial features from the detected face region

-3. Analyzing the motion of facial features and/or the changes in the appearance of facial features
+1. tensorflow>=1.15.2
+2. keras==2.3.1
+3. imutils==0.5.3
+4. numpy==1.18.2
+5. opencv-python==4.2.0.*
+6. matplotlib==3.2.1
+7. scipy==1.4.1

 # Steps followed for building the project